Mokuso – The Secret to Effective Self-Defence

 Training Technique

-“We can improve our physical effectiveness by also training in technique.
-One of the founders of Brazilian Jujitsu, always told his students: ”
+Sensei Mike continued, “We can improve our effectiveness by training technique.
+Hélio Gracie, one of the founders of Brazilian Jujitsu, always told his students: ”

 Always assume your opponent is going to be bigger, stronger, and faster than you so that you learn to rely on technique rather than on brute strength5.

 “When we add technique to our training, we learn, practice, and internalize the fine details of each move.
 For example, it is one thing to know how to strike.
-With technique, we also learn and practice where to strike, when to strike, the correct way to strike, how to use speed and power, balance and rooting, and so on, to maximum effect.
+By adding technique, we also learn and practice where to strike, when to strike, the correct way to strike, how to use speed and power, balance and rooting, and so on, to maximum effect.
 Once you become proficient using technique, you will be able to avoid a slugfest-style6 fight that a street fighter or a boxer wants.
-Instead, a martial artist should be able to end a fight with a quick exchange of two or three skilfully delivered techniques.”
+Instead, as a martial artist, you should be able to end a fight with a quick exchange of two or three skilfully delivered techniques.”

-“When we combine Body training with Technique training, we dramatically improve our chances.”
+“When we combine Body training with Technique training, we dramatically improve our chances of success.”

 Train Your Mind

-Sensei Mike continued, “We do Body and Technique training to counter a bully’s physical skills—but what can we do to overcome a bully’s mental skills?
-A bully’s mental toughness comes from experience using threats, anger, and hostility to intimidate their victims.
-When a bully starts a situation, they use verbal assaults, anger, aggression, and intimidation to win the mental fight that always comes first.
-If we have no defences against these, we will lose the mental fight, and possibly the physical fight.
-We need to learn how to overcome a bully’s mental skills, so that we prevail at the mental stage of a fight.”
+Sensei Mike continued, “We do Body and Technique training to counter a bully’s physical skills, but what can we do to overcome a bully’s mental skills?
+A bully’s mental toughness comes from their experience using threats, anger, and hostility to intimidate their victims.
+When a bully starts a situation, they use verbal assaults to win the mental fight that always comes before a physical fight.
+If we have no defences against verbal attacks, we will lose the mental fight, and the physical fight that may follow.
+To succeed, we need to learn how to overcome a bully’s mental skills, so that we prevail at the mental stage of a fight.”

 Why Do We Hesitate?